claritylab/lucida/sirius-suite/dnn-asr/README.md

 ### Directory structure
 `./model/` contains the network configuration file and pre-trained model file.
 `./input/` contains an input file of features and the corresponding expected output file.

-### Input
 The input included is a sentence of 548 feature vectors each of which consists of 440 floating numbers.

 ### Running the kernel
 1. Download and build [Caffe](https://github.com/BVLC/caffe) and